goleaf/traviant46.prus.dev/docs/queue-system.md

 Use queue names to separate critical work from low-priority tasks.

+### QueueCompleterJob

+The shard-aware `QueueCompleterJob` (see `app/Jobs/Shard/QueueCompleterJob`) is now the canonical path for finishing due build and training queues.
+The scheduler runs one instance per shard, allowing each worker to pull only the records it owns while keeping contention low.
+Build completions upgrade the target building level and broadcast a `BuildCompleted` event, whereas training completions increment village troop counts and broadcast `TroopsTrained`.
+This job replaces the legacy PHP scripts that previously iterated over the same tables without sharding.

 ## Scheduled tasks

 All recurring background work should be defined in `app/Console/Kernel.php`'s